tranleduy2000/ncalc/app/src/main/assets/doc/functions/FindRoot.md

 > searches for a numerical root of `f` for the variable `x`, with one of the following method names:

+#### Brent

+Implements the Brent algorithm for finding zeros of real univariate functions (`BracketingNthOrderBrentSolver`).
+The function should be continuous but not necessarily smooth.
+The solve method returns a zero `x` of the function `f` in the given interval `[xmin, xmax]`.

+This is the default method, if no `method_name` is given.

 #### Newton

 Implements Newton's method for finding zeros of real univariate functions.
 The function should be continuous but not necessarily smooth.
-This is the default method, if no method name is given

 #### Bisection

 Implements the bisection algorithm for finding zeros of univariate real functions.
 The function should be continuous but not necessarily smooth.

-#### Brent

-Implements the Brent algorithm for finding zeros of real univariate functions.
-The function should be continuous but not necessarily smooth.
-The solve method returns a zero `x` of the function `f` in the given interval `[xmin, xmax]` to within a tolerance `6*eps*abs(x)+t` where `eps` is the relative accuracy and `t` is the absolute accuracy.
-The given interval must bracket the root.

 #### Muller